costular/android-url-preview/README.md

 LinkPreviewTask.generate(new LinkListener() {
   @Override
   public void onWebLoading() {
-    loadingView.setVisibility(View.VISIBLE);
+    // It is executed when is fetching the data loadingView.setVisibility(View.VISIBLE);
   }

   @Override
   public void onWebFinishedLoading() {
-    loadingView.setVisibility(View.GONE);
+    // It is executed when fetching has been finished loadingView.setVisibility(View.GONE);
   }

   @Override
   public void onWebLoaded(Web web) {
-    Picasso.with(getApplicationContext())
+    // It returns a Web object which contains the metadata Picasso.with(getApplicationContext())
     .load(web.getImageURL())
     .fit()